Public Accounts of Canada 2017 Volume I—Top of the page Navigation

 The Statement of Investment Policy also specifies the treatment of holdings that do not meet eligibility criteria or limits due to exceptional circumstances such as ratings downgrades.

 With respect to the Statement of Investment Policy, the Account may hold fixed income securities of highly rated sovereigns, central banks, government-supported entities and supranational organizations.
-To be eligible for investment, an entity must have a credit rating in the top seven categories from two of four designated rating agencies (Standard & Poor's, Moody's, Fitch, and Dominion Bond Rating Service).
+To be eligible for investment, an entity must have an acceptable credit rating based on external credit ratings and internal credit analysis.
 The Account may also make deposits and execute other transactions, up to prescribed limits, with commercial financial institutions that meet the same rating criteria.

 The agents also provide an indemnity in the event of default by the borrower.
 The Account enters into securities lending transactions in order to increase its return on investments.